niraj1998shetty/KFL-PROJECT/README.md

 #Backend .env
-create a folder called .env at root of react (kfl-client) and Copy paste this
+create a folder called .env at root of backend (kfl-server) and Copy paste this
 NODE_ENV=development
 PORT=5000